 - Final Thoughts

-1. What is Spirit Airlines and what is their basic business model?
+1. What is Spirit Airlines and what is its basic business model?

 Spirit is an American ultra-low-cost airline that operates flights in the U.S., the Caribbean, Latin America, and South America.

-It has a fleet size of 128 that flies to more than 72 destinations around the world, but primarily within North America.
+It has a fleet size of over 150 aircraft that fly to more than 65 destinations around the world, but primarily within North America.
 The company slogan is “less money, more go.”

 Spirit Airlines offers great deals and incredibly low-priced air tickets to its customers — there’s no secret about that.
 Many consumers who are looking for a no-frills ticket look to Spirit Airlines for their flights.

 The base fare can be as low as $29 in many circumstances… sometimes even lower.
 In March 2007, Spirit changed its fare model by removing amenities (which inflate the base ticket price on other carriers).